‘Stop treating my child’s Down Syndrome as a tragedy’ – One mother’s story

-Louise Ryan's second child, Henry was diagnosed with Down Syndrome when he was born two years ago.
+Louise Ryan's second child, Henry was diagnosed with Down Syndrome when he was born.
 She opens up about the initial shock when she realised her son had Down Syndrome and how he changed their lives for the better.
-She says her mission now is to change perceptions of his condition.
+She says her mission now is to change perceptions of his condition

 I was inconsolable.
 I remember thinking I’ll never cope.